Spin-to-charge conversion by spin pumping in sputtered polycrystalline Bi$_x$Se$_{1-x}$: Methods

 \subsection{Device fabrication and SP-FMR measurements}

 The spin pumping devices were prepared using conventional UV lithography.
 The full stack was first patterned and subsequently ion milled controlling the milled thickness by an ion mass spectrometer using a 4-wave IBE14L01-FA system.
 After that, in a second step, an insulating SiO$_2$ layer with a thickness of 200 nm was grown by RF sputtering using a Si target and Ar$^+$ and O$^{2-}$ plasma in a Kenositec KS400HR PVD.
 In a third lithography step, the contacts were patterned and evaporated using an evaporator PLASSYS MEB400S.
 The dimensions of the active bar (see the blue part in figure \ref{fig:SPschematics}) are 10 $\times$ 600 $\mu$m.
-Due to the small width of the bar, we do not expect significant artifacts from rectification effects in the spin pumping signal.\cite{sanchez2013spin,PhysRevLett.116.096602,martin2022suppression}
+Due to the small width of the bar, we do not expect significant artifacts from rectification effects in the spin pumping signal.\cite{sanchez2013spin,PhysRevLett.116.096602,martin2022suppression} The geometry of the devices, including the thickness of the insulating SiO$_2$, the dimensions of the coplanar waveguide and the lateral dimensions of the milled samples are similar in all the devices shown in this study to reliably compare the SP voltage.
+Since the sample stack extends beyond the CPW, the driving RF field is not homogeneous along the magnetic wire.
+However, this inohomegeity does not affect to the shape of the measured spin pumping signal and the main findings of this manuscript, since it is similar for all the devices.